openshift/enhancements/enhancements/installer/aws-outpost-remote-workers.md

 - Phase 0: Research.
 Understand what is needed to deploy OCP on AWS Outpost.
   No code changes needed and we only provide [documentation](https://github.com/openshift/openshift-docs/pull/53265) on how to customize generated manifests and list known limitations.
-- Phase 1: Improve cluster deployment on AWS Ouptost by implementing necessary changes and provide mitigations to know limitations.
+- Phase 1: Improve cluster deployment on AWS Outposts by implementing necessary changes and provide mitigations to know limitations.
 - Phase 2: Add OCP on AWS Outpost support to ROSA for regular clusters and HyperShift.